 dropped 15 points to 65-68% after his executive order on

-key details of his economic plan
+abortion (see Abortion is Murder) and the details of his economic plan

 for a brief spike just after Osama bin Laden was killed in Pakistan.

-from Iran's nuclear ambitions, Islam (see Obama & Islam)
+He has promoted Islam (see Obama & Islam)

 Obama's religion) while marginalizing Israel, legitimized the Communist

 regime of Cuba's Castro, and handed $150 billion to Iran.